Kapztopher/Kapztopher/README.md

-- 👋 Hi, I’m @Kapztopher
+- 👋 Hi, I’m Chris M.
-- 👀 I’m interested in Arduino programming.
+- 👀 I’m interested in microcontroller & other various things programming.
--  Currently im looking at the IRremote header file and trying to figure out how to set it for use with an Robosapien.
+- I am playing around with multiple microcontroller projects, as well as other things.....